Discover a secret trail of tropical forests, untouched backwaters & virgin beaches in Kerala

 India Untravelled invites you to leave behind Kerala’s tourist circuit and discover the picturesque countryside in the north of the state.
 Pamper yourself in a Kerala of virgin backwaters, misty tropical forests, and sandy white beaches caressed by the waves of the Arabian Sea.
 Experience life in a postcard bamboo village, indulge your taste buds in the delicious local cuisine, wander along dense coffee, rubber and coconut plantations, and treat yourself to the warm hospitality of your host families.
 On this trail, you witness the many faces of Kerala, and immerse yourself in its culture, traditions and crafts.

-This itinerary takes you to small towns and villages in Wayanad, Kannur and Kasaragod, where local families host you.
+This itinerary takes you to small towns and villages in Wayanad and Kasaragod, where local families host you.
 You ditch popular tourism destinations in the south of the state.

-The Best Kept Secrets of Kerala itinerary starts on a coffee plantation among the tropical forests of the Wayanad district, and continues in a small village nestled in the Western Ghats.
-You unwind in a traditional house at the confluence of the backwaters and a beach formed by the Arabian Sea, and end your journey on a private island by a gorgeous stretch of the backwaters.
+The Best Kept Secrets of Kerala itinerary starts on a coffee plantation among the tropical forests of the Wayanad district, and continues in a small village nestled in the Western Ghats and end your journey on a private island by a gorgeous stretch of the backwaters.

-Please contact us at shivya@indiauntravelled.com to book your stay.
+Please email us at untravel@indiauntravelled.com to plan and book your travels.

 The Best Kept Secrets of Kerala trail lets you savor a range of experiences, customized to your interests.